Blue (La! Neu? album): Background and recording

 The album was recorded over a period of three years spanning 1984, 1985 and 1986.
 The lengthy version of "America" which closes the album was recorded first, during the sessions for Neondian (which features a shorter, synthesizer-based version of the song).
 This is the only track on the album to feature instrumentalists other than Dinger; namely Rüdiger "Spinello" Elze (of Kowalski) on guitar, Manfred "Charly" Therstappen on drums and Raoul Walton on bass (both of Belfegore).
 All three appeared on Neondian and Elze also contributed to the La!
 Neu? albums Year of the Tiger and Live at Kunsthalle Düsseldorf.
 The track was recorded electronically at Dinger's studios in Kamperland, Netherlands.
 Some time after the original recording, Dinger added whispered lead vocals which are dubbed in and out throughout the track alongside the original sung lyrics.

 The album's first five tracks (originally planned to make up the A-side of an LP release) were recorded in 1985 and '86.
 "Arms Control Blues" is a spoken word track in which Dinger compares his idyllic life in Kamperland with the fraught negotiations between Ronald Reagan and Mikhail Gorbachev on nuclear arms control, at that time taking place in Geneva.
-The album's title track features Dinger's step-daughter Yvi Paas on vocals, a role she would reprise on Die Engel des Herrn.
+The album's title track features Yvi Paas on vocals, a role she would reprise on Die Engel des Herrn.
 "Lilienthal" is an instrumental piece recorded in and named after Dinger's Düsseldorf studios, whilst "Touch You Tonight" is a short song influenced by The Rolling Stones.
 "Für Omi" is an instrumental eulogy to Dinger's grandmother, who died during the recording of the album.